milliomics/allenproject/project.md

 ### Expected Outcomes and Significance

-We anticipate discovering structural clusters corresponding to firing patterns.
-For instance, neurons with high burst indices may have longer dendritic trees and more complex branching, consistent with models showing that burst firing requires intermediate dendritic sizes[2].
-Neurons with irregular firing may have smaller dendritic domains and simpler architecture[3].
-Axonal length, output synapse number, and the number of target types might predict firing rate and irregularity[1].
-In addition, we expect that connectivity motifs will correlate with firing patterns: neurons engaged in one‑to‑many excitatory motifs may exhibit bursty or regular spiking, whereas neurons receiving many convergent inputs (many‑to‑one motifs) may fire more irregularly.
-Inhibitory connectivity patterns may further distinguish firing classes.
+We expect to discover activity‑defined clusters (high vs. low spikes/hour and intermediate patterns) and corresponding structural/synaptic correlates.
+For example, higher‑activity neurons may exhibit longer/more complex dendritic trees and characteristic excitatory synapse placement (spine‑rich, specific layers), whereas lower‑activity neurons may align with different synapse compartment/laminar profiles.
+Axonal length, output synapse number, and target diversity may further predict activity levels.
+After initial, stimulus‑agnostic profiling, mapping co‑registered neurons back to conditions (running, full‑field vs. small‑window) and behavioral/visual metrics (pupil, OSI/DSI, suppression index) will test contextual modulation of these activity patterns.

 Successfully predicting firing patterns from connectomic features would demonstrate that morphology and connectivity encode aspects of neuronal function.
 Conversely, if firing patterns predict certain connectivity features (e.g., neurons with high burst indices have more outputs onto inhibitory interneurons or form specific one‑to‑many motifs), these patterns could be used to guide proof‑reading and annotation in connectomics, reducing manual labor.
 Understanding structure–function relationships in V1 also informs computational models of vision and can be extended to other cortical areas.